zaus/forms-3rdparty-inject-results/readme.txt

 = How does it add the response values? =

-Using the provided endpoint example [test-response.php](http://yoursite.com/plugins/forms-3rdparty-inject-results/test-response.php) will "echo" back your 3rdparty submission with keys altered to be prefixed with 'req-'.
-So if your submission was
+If you have an endpoint [test-response.php](http://yoursite.com/plugins/forms-3rdparty-inject-results/test-response.php) that will "echo" back your 3rdparty submission with keys altered to be prefixed with 'req-', then if your submission was

 	{ name: { first: "FirstName", last: "LastName" }, email: "myemail@email.com", etc: "foobar" }

 The response would be flattened and prefixed to

-	{ "req-name\first": "FirstName", "req-name\last": "LastName", "req-email": "myemail@email.com", "req-etc": "foobar" }
+	{ "req-name/first": "FirstName", "req-name/last": "LastName", "req-email": "myemail@email.com", "req-etc": "foobar" }

-You would then inject `req-name\first` or `req-etc`.
+You would then inject `req-name/first` or `req-etc`.

-To ensure that you're dynamically overwriting existing form submission values, you can use the test response endpoint with _value_ prefix/suffix like [test-response.php?prefix=1234&suffix=4321](http://yoursite.com/plugins/forms-3rdparty-inject-results/test-response.php?prefix=1234&suffix=4321), which would change the flattened response to

-		{ "req-name\first": "1234FirstName4321", "req-name\last": "1234LastName4321", "req-email": "1234myemail@email.com4321", "req-etc": "1234foobar4321" }

 = What are some XML/JSON examples? =